Positive speed self-avoiding walks on graphs with more than one end: Introduction

 The limit on the right hand side of (\ref{cc}) is known to exist by a sub-additivity argument.
 It is proved in \cite{jmhII} that the connective constant $\mu$ defined in (\ref{cc}), can be expressed as follows

 Although the definition of the SAW is quite simple, a lot of fundamental questions concerning SAWs remain unknown.
 For example, it is still an open problem to compute the exact value of the connective constant for the 2-dimensional square grid.
 A recent breakthrough is a proof of the fact that the connective constant of the hexagonal lattice is $\sqrt{2+\sqrt{2}}$; see \cite{ds}.
-See \cite{GL-Comb,GrL3,GL-amen,GLgmn,GrLrev} for results concerning bounds of connective constants on quasi-transitive graphs; and see \cite{GL-loc,GL-cayley} for results concerning the dependence of connective constants on local structures of graphs.
+See \cite{GL-Comb,GrL3,GL-amen,GLgmn,GrLrev} for results concerning bounds of connective constants on quasi-transitive graphs; \cite{GL-loc,GL-cayley} for results concerning the dependence of connective constants on local structures of graphs; \cite{GLWSAW} for the continuous dependence of connective constants of weighted SAWs on edge weights of the graph; and \cite{GLFs} for the changes of the connective constant of SAWs under local transformations of the underlying graph.

+Another important quantity relating to SAWs is the \textbf{mean square displacement exponent $\nu$}.
+Let $\pi_n^v$ be an $n$-step SAW on $G$ starting from a fixed vertex $v$, and let

+where $\mathrm{dist}_{G}(\cdot,\cdot)$ is the graph distance on $G$.
+Let $\langle\cdot \rangle$ be the expectation taken with respect to the uniform probability measure for $n$-step SAWs on $G$ starting from a fixed vertex.
+The mean square displacement exponent $\nu$ for SAWs, defined by